Saturday, 29 August 2009

 And why had he himself stayed so long inside the movement, the judge asked?

 “I had doubts all the time,” said Gonnet.
-The trouble was, he was working so hard – up to 350 hours in a month – that he didn’t have time to think them through.
+The trouble was, he explained, he was working so hard – up to 350 hours in a month – that he didn’t have time to think them through.

 On top of that, he said, in Scientology you were always being watched by your colleagues, there was always the risk that you might be denounced by them.
 The implication appeared to be that it discouraged people from sharing any doubts they might have with colleagues.